 The company’s aEro 1 eCTOL aircraft was started in March 2015 and first flew in June 2016.
 It began the first conceptual designs of aEro 2 in Sept.
 2016.
 In Dec.
 2017, the company began testing different concepts (especially tilt-wing and tilt-rotor) and the first model prototypes to simulate different steering and flying configurations.
 By March 2018, Dufour the company had tested different scale models for a total of 20 flight hours in real flight conditions in all configurations.

 In Jan.
 2018, the company flew a full flight simulation of the full-scale aircraft in the simulator.
-The full scale configuration of the aircraft had with all the basic parameters, like weights, balance, aerodynamic profiles, power and RPM settings.
+The full-scale configuration of the aircraft had with all the basic parameters, like weights, balance, aerodynamic profiles, power and RPM settings.

 In Oct.
 2018, the company plans to conduct the first flights with a one-third scale aircraft.
 The company will also have the final CFD simulation results to freeze the design.
+Dufour would like to have a working prototype by spring of 2019.

 Characteristics (March 2018)